turbulenz/webgl_benchmark/README.rst

 Polycraft is based around a shipwrecked survivor landing on a foreign island and teaming up with the local friendly “Wildling” population to build a base and defend it against the hordes of enemy “Feral Wildlings”.
 The game encompasses elements of base construction, resource gathering, strategy and battles.
 The story mode includes these gameplay components.

 When the benchmark starts, the story mode camera navigates the environment moving from one area of the map to the other demonstrating different visual effects visible within the game on its way.
 The stages of the story (referred to as "Tests") are designed to show more of a certain type of visual effect that occurs during gameplay.
-For example during the "Battle" test more particle effects for explosions, weapon fire are visible.
+For example during the "Battle" test more particle effects for explosions and weapon fire are visible.

 **Introduction**

-The hero character intially starts alone on the beach next to a shipwreck.
+The hero character initially starts alone on the beach next to a shipwreck.
 The test takes place at dawn where the sun is low in the sky, where the hero's dynamic shadow can be seen by the changing time of day.
 The camera then pans across the world revealing more geometry before resting at the hero's outpost.
 Very little geometry is visible initially so with the global effects applied this forms the baseline performance for the benchmark.

 **Battle**

 The hero standing at the outpost is involved in a battle defending the outpost from a wave of enemies.
 This visually includes defensive turrets, fortifications and a number of different enemy types each using different weapons and strategies to attack.
-The majority of visual content are the particles that make up the explosions, damage and projectile geometry.
+The majority of visual content is the particles that make up the explosions, damage and projectile geometry.
 The scene itself is chaotic and these effects appear and disappear quickly demonstrating the updating of particles.

 **Chopping Trees**

-The friendly wildings (know as lumberlings and wildlings) on the island collect resources for the player by chopping trees and mining stone.
+The friendly wildings (known as lumberlings and stonelings) on the island collect resources for the player by chopping trees and mining stone.
 This involves rendering trees and stones at different levels of destruction.
 The resources that are dropped are unique to resource gathering.
 The test is set in an area of the map with an abundance of these resources.
 The trees themselves are hardware-skinned, sway gently and shake when chopped.

 **Base**

 The base constructed by the user contains buildings, wall defenses and additional visual items such as lamp posts, statues etc. Each entity contains geometry that casts shadows.
 As players progress through the game their base becomes more advanced.
 More building types, more geometry, more additional visual items.
 The base in the benchmark represents a reasonably complex base for players of a high level.
-Buildings also follow a level system that and become increasingly complex meshes with each level.
+Buildings can be upgraded and have increasingly complex meshes the higher the level.
 The camera starts by panning across the base rendering as much of it as possible.
-As the scene fades to night, the hero pulls out his torch, a shadow-casting light that includes particle system with flames and smoke.
-As the hero moves his torch lights the geometry casting shadows as he goes.
+As the scene fades to night, the hero pulls out his torch, a shadow-casting light that includes a particle system with flames and smoke.
+When the hero moves his torch lights the geometry casting shadows as he goes.

 Benchmark Investigation
 =======================
 In order to build polycraft.gl different methods for measuring benchmark performance were investigated.
 The browser environment has some complex behaviors making it difficult to accurately measure performance consistently and reliably.
 The findings of the investigation led the Turbulenz team to the benchmarking approach in polycraft.gl.
 The following are a selection of observations made whilst developing the benchmark:

-- The team were intially interested in measuring how long it would take a frame to execute.
+- The team were initially interested in measuring how long it would take a frame to execute.
 The multi-threaded behavior of the browser's renderer process and the compositing meant that this information is not easily accessible to the page running the benchmark.
 One attempt was to use gl.finish to force frame synchronization.
-This turned out to not be a reliable method and not consistent in all browsers (https://code.google.com/p/chromium/issues/detail?id=242210).
+This turned out to not be a reliable method and is not consistent in all browsers (https://code.google.com/p/chromium/issues/detail?id=242210).

 - When initially looking to use hardware anti-aliasing, it was discovered that support varies between platform, browser and driver.
 Some hardware is black listed because of bugs (http://codeflow.org/entries/2013/feb/22/how-to-write-portable-webgl/) and could not be enabled even if capable.
-The benchmark opts to disabled hardware anti-aliasing by default relying on an implementation of FXAA that would be consitently run on all machines.
+The benchmark opts to disabled hardware anti-aliasing by default relying on an implementation of FXAA that is run on all machines.

 - Although setting the resolution of the WebGL canvas element is possible, the page has no control over the native resolution of the machine.
 For this reason the online benchmark will inform the user of the resolution that content is being played back at, but makes no attempt to adjust it.
 The recommendation to users looking to compare scores is to have this resolution the same for each machine they are comparing.
 This is less of an issue for the offline benchmark, which has a benchmark runner script that attempts to set the native resolution on certain platforms before running the benchmark.

-- Using a fixed resolution render targets for rendering of the game produced more consistent timing results across different machines.
+- Using fixed resolution render targets for rendering of the game produced more consistent timing results across different machines.
 This also meant that all hardware would have to process the same resolution of the game.
-By enabling a fullscreen effects that used the entire render target it meant the measurements on different machines were more meaningful.
+By enabling fullscreen effects that used the entire render target it meant the measurements on different machines were more meaningful.

 - Having attempted to use multiple methods of controlling the rate at which frames were dispatched in JavaScript including using *setInterval* and *requestAnimationFrame*, the team concluded that requestAnimationFrame was the most reliable across the majority of the browsers because it is usually linked to the vertical sync of the screen.
 This has the downside that on many devices the frame rate is limited to 60fps.
-Investigation showed that having vsync enabled meant that different machines behaved more consistently each execution (setInterval skipped rendering frames in some browsers), so this option was chosen.
+Investigation showed that having vsync enabled meant that different machines behaved more consistently each benchmark run (setInterval skipped rendering frames in some browsers), so this option was chosen.

-- The performance with and without vsync differed visible during testing (see vsync graphs).
+- The performance with and without vsync differed visibly during testing (see vsync graphs).
 Although the benchmark can be configured to run with vsync disabled.
 Not all browsers were capable of disabling it (https://bugzilla.mozilla.org/show_bug.cgi?id=856427).
 Some browsers also exposed their interval scheduling behaviors, which was apparent by the 'banding' of frame times (see vsync graphs).

-- Garbage collection can occur at anytime and affects the frequency of the requestAnimationFrame interval.
+- Garbage collection can occur at any time and affects the frequency of the requestAnimationFrame interval.
 On some machines this is a small pause for a couple frames, but on others it can be much more significant.
 Controlling the time when memory is no longer referenced and reducing the construction and destruction of objects in memory is a way of reducing the impact, but ultimately it will need to happen at some point in time.
 The team concluded that it is a natural behavior of JavaScript and therefore should be visible in results.

 Investigation Graphs
 ====================